 And there we go.
 Have a very Merry deaf-friendly Christmas!

-Charlie Swinbourne is the editor of Limping Chicken, and is also an award-winning screenwriter.
+Charlie Swinbourne is the editor of Limping Chicken.
+Check out his photography work here.